Undiscovered was the first career survey of Australian artist, Michael Cook.

-The exhibition will relaunch USC Art Gallery after a period of closure for redevelopment and will be accompanied by a major publication.
+The exhibition relaunched USC Art Gallery after a period of closure for redevelopment.

 Michael Cook 2010-2020 provides an overview of Cook's first decade of practice and features essays by Djon Mundine OAM FAHA, Megan Williams and an interview with Hamish Sawyer.
 Available for purchase from our online shop.

 6.00pm Thursday 5 November 2020

 Installation view of Michael Cook: Undiscovered at USC Art Gallery, 17 August to 7 November 2020.
 Photo: Carl Warner.